-Finds roots of continuous functions for Zero-crossing Blocks
+This feature finds roots of continuous functions for Zero-crossing Blocks.

 Some problems require zero crossing detection of continuous functions (for instance, regulation systems), also named rootfinding.
 This feature is common to all solvers, and is realized by following the same process.

 Each Zero-crossing Block defines one of these functions, noted g(t).